Wok vs Frying Pan: What Is the Difference

 You can stir-fry meats and vegetables, cook rice and noodles, and even create steamed dishes.
 If the bottom of the wok is flat it can also cook dishes for which other pans like a traditional frying pan or saute pan are usually chosen.
 Including eggs, pancakes, biscuits, soup, fajitas, chili, deep-frying, steaming, and more.

-Don’t be confused about saute pans and frying pans any longer learn the differences between Saute Pan vs Frying Pan
+Don’t be confused about saute pans and frying pans.
+Learn the differences between them in this article saute pan vs frying pan.

 At the end of the day, choosing between a wok and a frying pan is always going to come down to what you’re cooking and how you’re hoping to prepare those ingredients.